suryakumardevarajan/Strategic-Management/README.md

 # 🎯 Strategic Management Certifications (Actively Updating)

-This repository contains the verified certificate from the **Strategic Management** course offered by **Copenhagen Business School**.
+This repository contains the verified certificate from the **Strategic Management** course offered by **Copenhagen Business School** on Coursera.
 I will update more certificate as I learn, progress, complete and execute.

 The course provides a deep introduction to the field of strategic management and focuses on the tools and concepts used by organizations to achieve long-term success in competitive markets.